ztimson/template/.github/issue_template/ai-refinement.md

 How can it be fixed or improved?

-Steps to reproduce?
+Any other useful information?
+Logs, screenshots, steps to reproduce?

-Anything other useful information, logs or screenshots?